looten/yocto-qemu-playground/poky/documentation/sdk-manual/extensible.rst

       locate the source code and any local patch files from other developers.

-      With this scenario, there is no ``srctree`` argument.
-Consequently, the default behavior of the ``devtool modify`` command is to extract the source files pointed to by the :term:`SRC_URI` statements into a local Git structure.
+      With this scenario, no srctree argument exists.
+Consequently, the default behavior of the ``devtool modify`` command is to extract the source files pointed to by the ``SRC_URI`` statements into a local Git structure.
 Furthermore, the location for the extracted source is the default area within the ``devtool`` workspace.
 The result is that the command sets up both the source code and an